Traffic / Non Traffic

 NOT GUILTY PLEA

-*Attorneys cannot fax Letter of Representation.
-Must submit Letter of Representation along with copy of ID by mail or in person.
+*Attorneys CANNOT fax Letter of Representation.
+Must submit Letter of Representation along with copy of ID or Drivers License by mail or in person ONLY.

 Failure to appear for a Pre-Trial Hearing or Judge/Jury Trial on a subsequent date may result in a warrant being issued for your arrest and a new charge of Failure to Appear may be filed, which can incur additional fine plus court costs, if you are found guilty.